openlibhums/memory-alpha/content/support/issues-volumes-and-collections/issues-and-volumes.md

 # Issues

 Articles do not have to be part of an issue.
-There are some services that do require an article have an issue or volume (such as Crossref) so we recommend that if you do continues publication that you create a yearly volume/issue to add papers to.
-Articles are added to Issues during the Pre Publication stage, however, Issues can be managed on their own through the Issue Manager, a link to which is available on the Manager page and the main sidebar.
+There are some services that do require an article have an issue or volume (such as CrossRef) so we recommend that if you do continues publication that you create a yearly volume/issue to add papers to.
+Articles are added to issues during the **Pre-publication** stage, however, issues can be managed on their own through the **Issue manager**, a link to which is available on the **Manager** page and the main sidebar.

 <!-- ![The Issue Management page.](../nstatic/issue-management.png) -->

 > [!TIP]
-> To set the current issue, click the Make Current button.
-The Issue without this button *is* the current issue.
+> To set the current issue, click the **Make current** button.
+The issue without this button *is* the current issue.

 > [!TIP]
-> To re-order the issues you can drag and drop the rows of the tables or use the sort buttons at the top of the page.
+> To re-order the issues, you can drag and drop the rows of the tables or use the sort buttons at the top of the page.

+>[!NOTE]
+>Imports go to V1I1 if none is specified.

 ## Issue Types

-Janeway comes with two issue types built in: Issue and Collection.
-Collections differ in so much as they are not a primary Issue for a paper but tend to be collections of papers with similar topics across multiple different issues.
-So an article may be in the Thomas Pynchon Collection but it's primary Issue may be Volume 1 Issue 2 2019.
-You can also define your own issue types in the Django admin area.
+Janeway comes with two issue types built in: "Issue" and "Collection".
+Collections differ in so much as they are not a primary issue for a paper but tend to be collections of papers with similar topics across multiple issues.
+So an article may be in the Thomas Pynchon Collection but its primary issue may be Volume 1 Issue 2 2019.
+You can also define your own issue types in the Django admin area. <!-- missing hyperlink -->

+## Volumes

+Issue can either have their own volume or share a volume with other issues - you must assign an issue to have a volume.
+Volume 0 can be helpful for collections, if you do not wish for the collections to follow or interrupt the regular Volume-Issue order.
+(E.g. for collections you may continuously add to and arent part of specific years.)

 ## Display Settings

-In the top right of the Issue Management page there is the Edit Display Settings button.
+In the top right of the **Issue management** page there is the **Edit display settings** button.
 This allows you to configure how issue titles and the issue page are displayed.

 You can turn these elements on or off: